jonp124/Getting-and-Cleaning-Data-course-project/CodeBook.md

 ## Assign data to variables <a name="Assign data to variables"></a>
 * features <- features.txt, the features selected for this database come from the accelerometer and gyroscope 3-axial raw signals

-* activities <- activity_lavels.txt List of activities performed and their corresponding codes
+* activities <- activity_labels.txt List of activities performed and their corresponding codes

 * subject_test <- test/subject_test.txt contains test data of volunteer test subjects